-To complete this item use the amounts you calculated for STS depreciation deductions in worksheet 4 on page 28.
+To complete this item, use the amounts you calculated for small business entity depreciation deductions in worksheet 2 on page 28.

-At A Deduction for low-cost assets item P10 on page 4 of your schedule, write the amount at (a) in the worksheet.
+At A Deduction for low-cost assets (less than \$1,000) item P10 on page 4 of your schedule, write the amount at (a) in the worksheet.

-At B Deduction for general pool assets, write the total of the amounts at (b) and (d) in the worksheet.
+At B Deduction for general pool assets (less than 25 years), write the total of the amounts at (b) and (d) in the worksheet.

-At C Deduction for long-life pool assets, write the total of the amounts at (c) and (e) in the worksheet.
+At C Deduction for long-life pool assets (25 years or more), write the total of the amounts at (c) and (e) in the worksheet.

-Make sure you write the depreciation deduction and not the pool balance at A, B and C.
+Remember, write the depreciation deductions, not the pool balances, at A, B and C.